You want smart political talk without the meltdowns?

 Right.

-If you bring it up on the air and you question if this is fair to other female competitors that are out there, then suddenly you may be, at least on social media, uh be called a transphobe.
+If you bring it up on the air and you question if this is fair to other female competitors that are out there, then suddenly you may be, at least on social media, be called a transphobe.

 It's like, no, no, no.

-From my perspective, Tim, my wife ran track division one Georgetown.
+From my perspective, Tim, my wife ran track Division I, Georgetown, and she's not a very political person, right?

-She's a doctor, which is a pretty tough job when you work in an ER, and then she's trying to raise uh our two kids along with me and putting up with me, which is a full-time job in its own right.
+And then she's trying to raise our two kids along with me and putting up with me, which is a full-time job in its own right.

 And she's not watching cable news or listening to talk radio all that much because she's got too much other stuff going on.

-And imagine that you do all the hard work and all the discipline, and then when you go into a race, you know you're gonna lose to somebody who has a distinct advantage.
+And then when you go into a race, you know you're going to lose to somebody who has a distinct advantage.

 And I just wonder how the situation is different from any major league baseball player who took steroids to gain a distinct advantage.

-You know, Clemens fastball got faster when he approached 40, and Barry Bonds is hitting home runs like he never had before when he's approaching 40.
+You know, Clemens fastball got faster when he approached 40 and Barry Bonds is hitting home runs like he never had before when he's approaching 40.

-And you remember the East Germans and the female athletes there were given God knows what before they competed, and they looked just as big and strong as men.
+And you remember the East Germans and the female athletes there were given God knows what before they competed and they looked just as big and strong as men.

-So if we could ban steroids from the sport, I don't see why we can't find another place for for Leah Thomas.
+So if we could ban steroids from the sport, I don't see why we can't find another place for Leah Thomas.

-Or maybe she competes, but then you have two winners, right?
+I don't know what that is, or maybe she competes, but then you have two winners, right?

-Well would that make sense?
+Would that make sense?

 It is a sign of the times.